Musophobia (How to Overcome Your Fear of Mice and Rats)

 fear of mice

-While some people fear them because of physical attributes (the long tail or teeth are classic examples), others may be afraid because of some incident involving a rodent in their youth.
+While some people fear them because of physical attributes (the long tail or teeth are classic examples), others may be afraid because of some traumatic experience involving a rodent in their youth.
 However, the majority of cases are caused by various myths regarding these critters.

 For example, many people think they’re filthy and carry diseases such as bubonic plague.
 In reality, they’re very clean creatures (they groom as much as cats!) and while they can carry diseases, so can any other animal.

-Of course, there are some diseases that mice and rats carry that can be quite dangerous to people, so it’s best to be cautious when handling any rodent you don’t know.
+Of course, there are some diseases that mice and rats carry that can still be quite dangerous to people.
+Therefore, it’s best to be cautious when handling any rodent you don’t know.

 See Also: How to Get Rid of a Dead Mouse Smell